Skip to content

 Sweetheart,

 I remember teaching you to ride a bike in the driveway.
 You fell seven times.
 I counted, because each time you hit the pavement, something in my chest broke a little.
 But you got back on every single time, and on the eighth try, you rode all the way to the end of the street without wobbling.
-You looked back at me with that grin — the one that has not changed since you were six — and shouted, "Dad, are you watching?"
+You looked back at me with that grin — the one that hasn't changed since you were six — and shouted, "Dad, are you watching?"
 I was watching.
 I have always been watching.

 Dad